OliverNagy10/Forward-Food/README.md

-Development Diary.pdf contains relevent developemntal proccesses and technologies used during the development of the app.
+#Development Diary.pdf contains relevent developemntal proccesses and technologies used during the development of the app.

+#Sign in Page

 ![Sign in Page](https://github.com/OliverNagy10/Forward-Food/blob/main/images/ForwardFoodSignIn.png)